 - a.
-Real terms reductions in government grant; - b.
+Real terms reductions in government grant for core and existing services (i.e. after deducting any new funding for new duties and responsibilities placed upon Councils); - b.
 Rising costs due to inflation; - c.
 Rising costs due to increased demand for some services.

-The above brings about a "triple whammy" effect on the Council's budget with managing demand becoming a significant challenge year on year as the Government grant reduces and inflation rises.
+The above brings about a "triple whammy" effect on the Council's budget with managing demand becoming a significant challenge year on year as Government grant for core and existing services reduces and inflation rises.

 Government grant pays for 80% of the cost of providing Council services so £4 out of every £5 the Council spends comes from Scottish Government.
 Council Tax pays for only 20% of the cost of Council services.
-Real terms reductions in grant combined with the cap on Council Tax increases means the income (funds) available to the Council to pay for services is expected to fall in the period ahead.
+Real terms reductions in grant combined with the cap on Council Tax increases means that in real terms the income (funds) available to the Council to pay for services is expected to fall in the period ahead.

 Many of the Council's costs are affected in the same way as household spending.
 Rising costs for food, fuel and energy affect the Council considerably because of the types of services provided.
-Staff pay is the Council's biggest cost and each 1% rise in pay costs approximately $\pm 1.5$ m.
+Staff pay is the Council's biggest cost and each 1% rise in pay costs approximately £1.7m.